|Click on what you'd like to know more about or just scroll down.

 a problem, just a waste of money.
 Additionally, please keep in mind that if you will be utilizing our free shuttle, you cannot book any Park shuttle buses or tour buses that depart from the WAC prior to 7 AM or that

 arrive back to the WAC later than 9:30 PM.
-If you do, you will need to arrange for a private shuttle trip from the hostel (outside of our regularly scheduled times), or arrange a taxi or find a ride with one of our
+If you do, you will need to arrange for alternate transportation from the hostel via taxi, or by finding a ride with one of our other guests.

 We HIGHLY RECOMMEND that you make your reservations for the Park shuttles IN ADVANCE, particularly if you are only staying two nights in the area.
 Many visitors arrive and are out of luck because the buses going into